lucarin91/ff_buffer/README.md

 # FF Buffer

-An ongoing porting of the c++ FastFlow lock-free queue to Rust.
+An ongoing porting of the C++ FastFlow lock-free queue to Rust.

 The library is a simple interface that mimic the mpsc queue of standard Rust and internally use the C++ version of the FastFlow unbandeau lock-free buffer.